 Read about Iceland's domestic airlines and find out which international airlines fly to Iceland.
 International travelers can choose from several airline carriers to book their flights before selecting the perfect vacation package for Iceland.
 Read on to discover everything you need to know about the airlines flying to Iceland.

 Experience the thrill of a lifetime and grab a plane ticket to Iceland for your next exciting adventure!
 Iceland offers its visitors seemingly endless opportunities for new experiences.
 From admiring the breathtaking glaciers and mighty volcanoes to walking along stunning black sand beaches, there is nowhere quite like it.

 Traveling to this beautiful paradise often requires visitors to arrive via the sky.
-And while there is much to experience on the ground, flying into Iceland offers travelers an incredible birds-eye view of its majestic landscapes before touching down at the airport.
+And while there is much to experience once you arrive, flying into Iceland offers travelers an incredible birds-eye view of its majestic landscapes before touching down at the airport.

 Getting Prepared to Fly to Iceland

 Iceland is the perfect place for anyone wishing to discover the beauty and wonder of the natural world.
 You can book private, guided, or self-drive tours to ensure you get the most out of what Iceland offers.

 To visit Iceland, you must wonder how to get there.
 Currently, at least 19 airlines from 78 locations worldwide fly to Iceland's Keflavik International Airport.